Mount Allison Mounties: Club teams

+Although a club program, the Mounties cross country teams compete in the Atlantic Collegiate Athletic Association and have captured 20 championship banners (10 women’s and 10 men’s), with their most recent title being the women’s team in 2025-2026.

 Logo

 In 1977, Garney Henley, a former Canadian Football League player with the Hamilton Tiger-Cats, became Athletics Director at Mount Allison and changed the logo from the "Double-Winged" A to the famous "Flying A" which remained the Mounties' logo until 2011.
 The Flying A became synonymous with Mounties athletics, and was arguably the most recognizable aspect of the department and the university.

 In 2011, the university's administration undertook a re-branding initiative that would be campus-wide, stretching into the athletics department as well.
 Adopting a new, more modern look became the goal, and thus the current logo with an "A" adorned with a flame/torch was born.
 Taken from the university's crest, the flame, which also forms a stylized "A", along with the slanted font spelling "MOUNTIES" below the logo became the new look for the Mounties.
 Along with a new partnership with popular brand UnderArmour, it introduced the Mounties to the 21st century, and spearheaded by Athletics Director Pierre Arsenault became the one identity among all of the Mounties' varsity sports teams.

 During the 2012 AUS Women's Hockey Playoffs, a new movement emerged on the Social Media website Twitter, when it is believed the phrase #MountiePride was first used in a popular fashion.
 Since then, the movement has leaped to new heights, and is now considered to be a part of this new identity, and a trademark of the Mounties teams.